GavinScoville/Buoy-Proj/Salish-Surf-Report.md

 ---

 # Salish Sea Surf Report
-**Updated:** 2025-11-12 15:35 PST
+**Updated:** 2025-11-12 16:40 PST

 ---
 ![Wave Map](/plots/maps/pacific.png)

 1,600 km off the coast, Ocean Papa bouy picks up wave data.
 Using this data we can infer the trajectory of waves as they move across our spherical earth.
-RIght now this map calculates the azimuth and trajectory of each wave non-euclidean goemetry, but it does not account for the coreolis effect.
+Right now this map uses spherical geometry to calculate the azimuth and trajectory of each wave,
+but it does not account for the coreolis effect.
 Comming soon...

 ![Wave Map](/plots/maps/Strait.png)